 Your Perfect Gemstone

 Gemstones are typically described in two major ways: “precious” and “semi-precious.”
 The precious gems are diamonds, rubies, sapphires, and emeralds.
 The semi-precious gems are, well, everything else.
 This can be confusing, since there is a mighty span in the pricing of semi-precious gems.
 Some are very rare and command top dollar.
 Others, however beautiful, are common and easily affordable.
+Subject to your budget (which we will discuss next), the first step is to pick the color(s) you love – because colors are the prime ‘C’ in the world of gemstones.

 While figuring out how much you can expect to spend on a gemstone or on gemstone jewelry, it helps to answer the following questions first: